adrhill/julia-ml-course/website/profiling_debugging.md

 ```

 By changing the third line to `list = Float64[]`, the Julia compiler can infer that
-it is working with `Vector{Float64}` and generate more performant code.
+it is working with a `Vector{Float64}` and generate more performant code.
 We can see in the profiler that the generated code is much simpler and type stable:

 ![VSCode type inference 2](/assets/vscode_profile_stab_2.png)